BIGJRA/BIGJRA.github.io/rejuv.md

     interact with the panel in the back, then enter the right room.
 Read the journal and use the Itemfinder in here to get *Dubious Disc!*

-Shopping District Mall 4F Vendor 1
+Shopping District Mall 4F Shop 1

 *HP Up* $9800